pytorch/serve/experimental/torchprep/README.md

 ```

 ## Roadmap
-* Supporting add custom model names and output paths
+* [ ] Supporting add custom model names and output paths
-* Support multiple input tensors for models like BERT that expect a batch size and sequence length
+* [x] Support multiple input tensors for models like BERT that expect a batch size and sequence length
-* Support multiple input tensor types
+* [x] Support multiple input tensor types
-* Automatic distillation example: Reduce parameter count by 1/3 `torchprep distill model.pt 1/3`
+* [ ] Automatic distillation example: Reduce parameter count by 1/3 `torchprep distill model.pt 1/3`
-* Automated release with github actions
+* [ ] Automated release with github actions - low priority for now
-* TensorRT, IPEX, AMP and autocast support
+* [ ] TensorRT, IPEX, AMP and autocast support
-* Training aware optimizations
+* [ ] Training aware optimizations
-* Get model input shape using fx instead of asking user for it
+* [ ] Get model input shape using fx instead of asking user for it - [solution exists in Python 3.11 only](https://github.com/pytorch/serve/issues/1505)
-* Refactor profiling, loading and saving into seperate functions
+* [ ] Refactor profiling, loading and saving into seperate functions
-* More environment variable setting and a way to reverse environment variables (e.g: save current ones in user file)
+* [ ] More environment variable setting and a way to reverse environment variables (e.g: save current ones in user file) - in progress
+* [ ] Integrate into universal benchmark tool `serve/benchmarks`